-It is not because Christianity is not worthy of more postings.
-Not at all.
-The main reason for focusing on Islam is because non-Muslims know next to nothing of consequence about this major religion which will change Canada and the world in ways that we are only beginning to appreciate.
+It is not because Christianity, for example, Islam's archrival, is not worthy of more postings.
+Not at all!
+Our emphasis on Islam is because non-Muslims know next to nothing of consequence about this major religion which will change Canada and the world in ways that we are only beginning to appreciate.

 Aren't Islam and Christianity more or less the same?